ASTR 1230 (O'Connell) Supplementary Lecture Notes

 Observatory.
 It typically takes astronomers 2-4 weeks to write a

 competitive proposal.
 This is why they seem busy most of the time.

-review, which is the basic method by which standards are
+of peer review, which is the basic method by which

-preserved in all sciences.
-Scientists seeking access to privileges or
+standards are preserved in all sciences.
+Scientists seeking access to

 For more background on how astronomers use large telescope facilities

 and the resources needed to maintain their scientific productivity,